lorenries/zblock/prd.md

 - Browser built-in DoH/DoT does not bypass for a curated set of popular resolvers.
 - Rebooting the Mac during a session keeps the block active until the timer expires.
 - Attempting to disable pf is countered by the daemon within ≤10 seconds.
-- `zblock stop` is a no-op while active; an explicit `zblock emergency-unblock` is required.

 **Quality / UX metrics:**